by Francene Katzan

 "The standardized test landscape is on the precipice of significant change," said educational consultant Jenn Curtis, owner of FutureWise Consulting and Co-Author of The Parent Compass: Navigating your Teen's Wellness and Academic Journey in Today's Competitive World, available mid-September. . .

 Don’t focus on college rankings lists, which are misleading and easily manipulated by colleges

-By Cindy Muchnick and Jenn Curtis for The Los Angeles Times
+by Cindy Muchnick and Jenn Curtis for The Los Angeles Times

 When the college admissions scandal news broke, we called one another in extreme concern, lamenting the crazy circus that our beloved profession has become as a result of a hyper-competitive college admissions landscape coupled with inappropriate parenting madness.